 What happens in the final days of life

 The body begins its natural process of slowing down all its functions.
-How long this takes varies from person to person - it may take hours or days.
+How long this takes varies from person to person and may take hours or days.
 The dying person will feel weak and sleep a lot.
 When death is very near the dying person may have

 - Sleepiness and difficulty waking (semi conscious)